-- Create a committee to annually assess

-the enforcement of community

-development code, land and tree

-conservation easements and other

-regulations designed to protect natural

-resources, and to inform city staff of said

-assessments.

-- Work with city staff to enforce the city's tree preservation ordinance by providing information and support.

-- Educate and encourage homeowners to care for natural resource land, maintain older trees with proper pruning and thinning methods, replace older trees when necessary, and implement proper tree placement.

-- Allow for pruning of trees to enhance views using guidelines approved by the city arborist.

-- Notify public utilities to prune trees that are in power lines or otherwise causing hazards.
+- Create a committee to work in conjunction with city staff to annually assess the enforcement of community development code, land and tree conservation easements and other regulations designed to protect natural resources. - Work with city staff to enforce the city's tree preservation ordinance by providing information and support. - Educate and encourage homeowners to care for natural resource land and maintain older trees with proper pruning methods. - Allow for pruning of trees to enhance views using guidelines approved by the city arborist. - Notify public utilities to prune trees that are in power lines or otherwise causing hazards.